orkes-io/docs/docs/getting-started/concepts/concepts-overview.md

 # Overview

-There are four primitives that are used with Conductor as you build your applications with it.
+There are four primitives, that are used with Conductor.

 ## [Tasks](tasks-and-workers.md#Conductor-Tasks)
 Tasks are the basic logical unit of work.
 It has defined inputs and outputs, does a specific activity and returns an execution status of success or failure.